cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 This article should give you a fairly good idea about the following:

 * What to buy;
 * What to install at the operating system (OS) and NAS management level;
 * How to put everything together and get it up and running.

 After that, you're free to do whatever you want for your own use-case (disk partitions, storage systems, file sharing method, applications, etc.).

 # Changelog
+**March 19th, 2022**: I've had to deal with [a software issue that broke my NanoPi-M4 v2](https://forum.armbian.com/topic/20043-nanopi-m4-v2-4gb-doesnt-start-after-installing-updates/) and thought that this would be a nice opportunity to document a couple of procedures that allow you to recover from such scenarios.
+(Of note, if you are on **Armbian Buster** and using the **legacy kernel**, ***do not*** upgrade from version 21.08 to 22.02.)
+The result of this documentation is the addition of two new sections to this guide, namely [Backing up the entire mini-NAS OS disk](#backing-up-the-os-disk), [Emergency micro-SD](#emergency-micro-sd), and [Recovery procedures](#recovery-procedures), all of which were added under the [Bonus Content](#bonus-content) section.
+{: .notice .notice--success }

 **October 16th, 2020**, (#1 of 2): I've re-written the [pwm-fan script for the NanoPi-M4](https://github.com/cgomesu/nanopim4-satahat-fan) and updated [the section about it](#pwm-fan-controller) accordingly.
 {: .notice .notice--info }